tiepdotme/serenade-wind/_posts/2020-05-25-packing-light.md

 Thanks to several years and thousands of dollars spent on [Lululemon](https://shop.lululemon.com/ "Lululemon"), we have more than enough athletic and technical clothes to choose to bring with us aboard.
 By technical clothes, we mean fast drying, sweat wicking, UPF, waterproof, windproof, and insulating yet breathable.

 We also have a variety of clothes from [Arc'teryx](https://arcteryx.com/us/en/), [Ex Officio](https://www.exofficio.com/), [Kit and Ace](https://www.kitandace.com/us/en), [The North Face](https://www.thenorthface.com/), [REI](https://www.rei.com/) among others, If we want to remain comfortable at sea, gone are the cottons, silks, linens, leather, wool and [other fabrics](https://www.myorigins.com.au/wp-content/uploads/sites/4/2018/04/IWTO_Fact-Sheets_Wool-in-Marine-Environments.pdf) that will not hold up well to this lifestyle.
 A tropical marine environment spawns mold and mildew if you're not careful.
 Additionally, salt water and sun will take their toll on everything.
+We feel pretty validated based on experiences by [Sailing Eurybia](https://sailingeurybia.com/say-no-to-cotton-clothing-for-offshore/) and other cruisers.

 ## Storage Solutions